 For example, a hamburger in Albuquerque, New Mexico may cost two to three dollars less than a hamburger in Santa Fe (45 miles away) because the market in Santa Fe will bear it.

 Think about the last time you were at the airport and paid $5 for bottled water and $7 for a yogurt.
-When you have a captive audience, you can charge what you desire… to a point: value is about value, if you price gouge your guests and they do not feel it was worth it, you’ll lose them fast.
+Depending on location and value, you can charge what makes sense, but only to a point: Value is about value.
+If you price gouge your guests and they don't feel it was worth it, you’ll lose them fast.

-Keep your pulse on the market, including which restaurants are opening and which restaurants are closing, and continue refining your menu every quarter.
+Keep your pulse on the market, including which restaurants are opening and which restaurants are closing, and continue refining your menu every few months.

-How you price menu items and where you place menu items and where is critical to getting that balance just right.
+How you price menu items, where you place items on your menu, and how you continually update your menu is critical to getting that balance just right.

-The cold hard truth is that there is no real one size fits all menu pricing strategy.
-There are so many variables: your brand, your market conditions, your overhead, your staff, and most importantly your guests.
+The truth is that there's no real one-size-fits-all menu pricing strategy.
+There are so many variables to consider: your brand, your market conditions, your overhead, your staff, and your guests.